nestybox/sysbox-runc/README.md

 repository.

-## Integration with other Sysboxd components
+## Integration with other Sysbox components

 sysbox-runc is tightly integrated with sysbox-fs and sysbox-mgr via gRPC.
-Refer to the [Sysboxd design doc](../docs/design.md) for further info.
+Refer to the [Sysbox design doc](../docs/design.md) for further info.

 ## Building